vuejs/docs/src/api/sfc-script-setup.md

 <script setup>
 const vMyDirective = {
   beforeMount: (el) => {
-    // do someting with the element
+    // do something with the element
   }
 }
 </script>